Skip to main content

 npx serve

-A local static server will start, and you can access http://localhost:5000
+A local static server will be started, and you can go to http://localhost:5000

 Tip

-If the SDK successfully logs in using an anonymous identity, you should see a pop-up window.
+If the SDK successfully logs in anonymously, then you should be able to see a pop-up window.

-After successful login, you can access and utilize various CloudBase resources.
-For details, please refer to the Web SDK Documentation
+After successful login, you can access and use various CloudBase resources.
+For details, refer to the Web SDK documentation

-2. Run the following command in the project root directory to upload the website files:
+2. Run the following command in the project root directory to upload website files:

 cloudbase hosting deploy index.html